sabnisshreyas91/Airbnb-Booking-Prediction/README.md

 ### Success criteria

 **Model Criterion**: The classification outcome labels consist of 10 individual countries, 'other' minor countries and 'NDF' which signifies no booking was made.
 Nearly 60% of rows have 'NDF' as the outcome label.
-Therefore the model is successful if the *Correct Classification Rate* significantly exceeds 40%.
+Therefore the model is successful if the Cross Validation *Correct Classification Rate* significantly exceeds 40%.

 **Desired Business Outcomes**: If the model is successful, then *booking-conversion* rates should increase, as users who are on the